-Robin Maser, Ph.D., directs graduate courses in the molecular biotechnology master's degree program at KU including molecular techniques and its associated laboratory component.
+Robin Maser, Ph.D., directs graduate courses in molecular biotechnology, molecular techniques and its associated laboratory component.

-Maser earned a bachelor's degree in biology and chemistry from William Jewell College in Liberty, Mo., in 1980.
-She obtained her doctoral and postdoctoral training in biochemistry and molecular biology at the University of Kansas Medical Center.
+Maser earned a bachelor's degree in biology and chemistry from William Jewell College in Liberty, Missouri, in 1980.
+She obtained her doctoral and postdoctoral training in biochemistry and molecular biology from the University of Kansas.

 Education and Training